EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Data/Data Science/Modelling Mindsets.md

 # 🎨 Impressions

 It is similar to the Bernoullis Fallacy book in that it delves into Bayesian versus frequentist statistical modelling.
-It is also interesting when it comes to comparison with books such as [Calling Bullshit](Science/Math/Statistics/Calling%20Bullshit.md) and [A Field Guide to Lies](Science/Math/Statistics/A%20Field%20Guide%20to%20Lies.md) which talks about the pitfalls of some of these mindsets.
+It is also interesting when it comes to comparison with books such as [A Field Guide to Lies](../../Science/Math/Statistics/A%20Field%20Guide%20to%20Lies.md) and [Calling Bullshit](../../Science/Math/Statistics/Calling%20Bullshit.md) which talks about the pitfalls of some of these mindsets.
 It is important to have more than one mindset.

 I have not experienced Likelihoodism as a mindset before, so interesting to learn more about that.